Acadia Creation Myth

 Acquisition

-John D. Rockefeller Jr. was a member of the Trustees, but not especially prominent in it, having bought his summer mansion in 1910 (according to the Robin Winks 1997 biography of his son Laurance).
+John D. Rockefeller Jr. was a member of the Trustees, but not especially prominent in it, having bought his summer mansion later, in 1910 (according to the Robin Winks 1997 biography of his son Laurance).

-The history of the founding of Acadia is told in the autobiographical account by George B. Dorr, one of the wealthy Rusticators from Boston, who having inherited a textile fortune made his career the running of the Trustees and then Park Superintendent.
+The history of the founding of Acadia is told in the autobiographical account by George B. Dorr, one of the wealthy, well–connected Rusticators from Boston, who having inherited a textile fortune made his career the running of the Trustees and then as Park Superintendent.
 Dorr, known as the “Father of Acadia”, published his account in The Story of Acadia National Park, 1942 & 1948, reprinted in one volume by Acadia Publishing Co., 1985.

-The publisher of Dorr's book (1985 edition) described it as “a forest of political intrigues, favors called in, land speculation, the rebellion of the 'locals', an the unlimited use of reputations, power and money".
-Dorr's campaign took him "into the parlors and dining rooms of America's elite, through the halls of Congress, and finally right into the Oval Office itself”.
+The publisher of Dorr’s book (1985 edition) described it as “a forest of political intrigues, favors called in, land speculation, the rebellion of the ‘locals’, and the unlimited use of reputations, power and money”.
+Dorr’s campaign took him “into the parlors and dining rooms of America’s elite, through the halls of Congress, and finally right into the Oval Office itself”.

 A “Gift” to Stop a Revolt

 Dorr and the others had no intention of establishing a government park, let alone giving the land around them away to anyone.
-But the locals were revolting, and in 1913 Dorr was tipped off that the legislature was considering revoking the Trustees' tax–free charter.
+But the “locals” were revolting, and in 1913 Dorr was tipped off that the legislature was considering revoking the Trustees’ tax–free charter.

 Repeating the Gift of Condemnation on a Grand Scale